Things do change….sometimes for the better. And if you live long enough, you’ll find the saying is true: what goes around comes around.

 After college, Goldstein worked for his father at a Memphis BBQ landmark.
 In 1992, his parents decided to move to his mother’s hometown, Charleston.

-Upon arrival, it was obvious there was a hole Charleston’s culinary options: no one was serving Memphis-style BBQ.
+Upon arrival, it was obvious there was a hole in Charleston’s culinary options: no one was serving Memphis-style BBQ.

 That’s when Goldstein called up his high school buddies, and Sticky Fingers was born.